overture-stack/website/markdown/documentation/dmsui/installation/configuration/arranger.md

 1. Copy or rename the `.env.schema` file as `.env.local`.

 2. Update the following fields within your `.env.local`.
-These values are based of the default elasticsearch values supplied by Arranger.
+These values are based on the default Elasticsearch values supplied with Arranger.

 ```
 ######### Arranger